Jayanarayan Mishra: Alleged misconduct with police officer

-Remarks on Odisha State Song and Regional Identity
+Remarks on Odisha state song and regional identity

 In 2025, Mishra sparked political controversy by questioning the state song "Bande Utkal Janani," arguing that it praises only the Utkal region and neglects other regions like Koshal and Kalinga.
 He suggested renaming it "Bande Odisha Janani" to represent all 30 districts.
 The opposition criticized his comments, which led to a clarification from the Odisha government distancing itself from his views, stating they were his personal opinions.

 In April 2025, Mishra’s daughter stirred political controversy by sitting through the Odisha state song during a public event.
 Some political groups saw this as disrespectful, further fueling tensions around regional identity issues.

-Statement on Merger of Koshal with Odisha
+Statement on merger of Koshal with Odisha

-Mishra further ignited controversy by calling the merger of the western Odisha region Koshal with the state a "historic blunder," claiming the region has been neglected and exploited in various sectors.
+Mishra further ignited controversy by calling the merger of the western Odisha region Koshal with the state a "historic blunder", claiming the region has been neglected and exploited in various sectors.
 This statement led to protests and disruptions in the Odisha Legislative Assembly, with opposition parties accusing him of promoting divisive ideas and undermining Odisha’s unity.
 The BJD demanded an apology and urged the BJP leadership to take a clear stance on his remarks.

-Incident of Abusing Police Officer
+Incident of abusing police officer

 In April 2025, Mishra was involved in a controversy for allegedly abusing a police officer in Sambalpur and threatening to set a police station on fire, which attracted media attention and criticism.